brikis98/infrastructure-as-code-talk/terraform-configurations/README.md

 ## Quick start

-**NOTE**: Following these instructions will deploy code into your AWS account, including four `t2.micro` instances and two ELBs.
+**NOTE**: Following these instructions will deploy code into your AWS account, including several `t2.micro` instances and two ELBs.
 All of this qualifies for the [AWS Free Tier](https://aws.amazon.com/free/), but if you've already used up your credits, running this code may cost you money.

 ### Initial setup